 Below is the application process for selected summer undergraduate research programs at South Dakota State University.
-The application will be available on this page in early February.
+Applications for 2023 funding are now closed.
+The application for 2024 funding will be available in February 2024.
+Guidelines can be found below.

 Students are able to submit one application for research support from a variety of different funding sources, including the Joseph F. Nelson mentorship and the Honors College Undergraduate Research Fund.
 Proposals will be matched according to the criteria associated with the various funding sources.

 Keep in mind that this is not a universal undergraduate research application.
 Many departments, colleges and programs manage their own undergraduate research programs, and interested students are encouraged to pursue these opportunities as well.

 *Note: This call for proposals was formerly distributed under the title of the Joseph F. Nelson Mentorship Program.
 In its current form, the common application materials submitted herein make students eligible for support from the Joseph F. Nelson Mentorship Program in addition to Honors funding.

 Undergraduate Research (UGR) Program Application Requirements